 The V90 shares plenty of parts with the Volvo S90 saloon, but no longer shares its engine range; the S90 is now only offered with a ‘Recharge’ plug-in hybrid powertrain.
 Pick the estate, and you have a far broader choice.
 The engine line-up starts with a 194bhp B4 petrol engine, while petrol buyers can also pick 247bhp B5 and 296bhp B6 models - all of which come with fuel-saving mild-hybrid technology.

 Diesel is still reasonably popular in cars of this size, and the V90 offers a pair of 2.0-litre engines: a 194bhp ‘B4 (D)’ and a 232bhp ‘B5 (D)’, with the base engine likely to prove the most efficient for high-mileage drivers.
-There’s also a Recharge plug-in hybrid model (less powerful than the one in the S90), which marries a 2.0-litre petrol engine with an electric motor, offering up to 35 miles of pure-electric driving and the potential for super-low running costs.
+There’s also a Recharge plug-in hybrid model (less powerful than the one in the S90), which marries a 2.0-litre petrol engine with an electric motor, offering around 30 miles of pure-electric driving and the potential for super-low running costs.

 The most powerful engines feature four-wheel drive, with the lower-powered models getting front-wheel drive.
 If you’re looking at the rugged Volvo V90 Cross Country (reviewed separately), four-wheel drive is standard because it’s aimed at people who drive on rougher terrain.
 All V90s get the same eight-speed automatic gearbox as the Volvo XC90 SUV.